 The RadGrad repository has the following top-level directories:

-radgrad/ app/ # the application. archive/ # for material we're not quite ready to delete yet. config/ # configuration files for deployment.
+radgrad/ app/ # the application. archive/ # for material we're not quite ready to delete yet. config/ # configuration files for deployment. custom/ # directory for custom configurations and other untracked files.

 Of these, the only directory with a complex substructure is app/.
 Let's look at that one: